Skip advert

 Comfort and refinement are the Kia Sportage’s key strengths.
 Its soft suspension set-up means this family SUV is able to deal effectively with bumps in the road and reduce any unpleasant jolts intruding into the cabin.

 There is a feeling that you’re not particularly well-connected to the road at times, especially over uneven surfaces and mid-corner undulations, while the Sportage will lean heavily into faster corners.
-If you’re after a sportier drive, you may wish to consider the Mazda CX-5 or even the SEAT Ateca, as both offer a better pedigree for tackling the twisty stuff.
+If you’re after a sportier drive, you may wish to consider the Mazda CX-5 or even the SEAT Ateca, because both offer a better pedigree for tackling the twisty stuff.

 Advertisement - Article continues below